 This section contains a discussion of our liquidity and capital resources, including a discussion of our cash position, sources and uses of cash, access to debt facilities and other financing sources, historical financing activities, cash needs, capital expenditures and outstanding debt.
-The first part of this section, entitled "Overview" provides an overview of long-term debt.
+The first part of this section, entitled "Overview" provides an overview of these topics.
+The second part of this section, entitled "Long-Term Debt" provides an overview of long-term debt.
 The third part of this section, entitled "Historical Operating, Financing and Investing Activities" provides information regarding the cash provided from or used in our operating, financing and investing activities during the nine months ended September 30, 2003 and 2002.
 The fourth part of this section, entitled "Capital Expenditures" provides more detailed information regarding our historical capital expenditures and our planned capital expenditures going forward.